hhanh00/offlinesig/README.md

 achieve shaft health corn unlock purse airport sphere over sure pledge practice
 ```

 Save the mnemonic words in a file (not the entropy hex).
-We'll call it the *seed-file*
+We'll call it the *seed-file*.
+There is only one seed file for all the currencies.

 ## mpk
 Prints out the master watch-only key.